 - Examination gloves are available as either sterile or non-sterile versions and meet the ASTM D6319 standard.

-Chemo exam gloves are designed specifically for exposure to cytotoxic drugs, which can prevent negative reactions to these drugs.
+- Chemo exam gloves are designed specifically to prevent negative reactions from exposure to cytotoxic drugs.

 When it comes to gloves, there are certain product features we need to pay attention to: